Solutions4IT Logo

 A report from surveillance tsar Fraser Sampson said Beijing-linked technology was increasingly standard and too many people were ignoring – or unaware of – the risks.

-Of course, due to the current tension already with certain matters such as the Chinese “spy balloons”, a lot of controversies have been generated from this flaw, some suggesting that it was intentional, while others debate the contrary.
+Of course, due to the current tension already with certain matters, such as the Chinese “spy balloons”, a lot of controversy has been generated from this flaw, some suggesting that it was intentional, while others debate the contrary.

 “Hikvision has never conducted, nor will it conduct, any espionage-related activities for any government in the world,” it said, adding that its “products are subject to strict security requirements and are compliant with the applicable laws and regulations in the UK, as well as any other country and region we operate in”.